YonatanLeulseged/TicketViewer/README.md

 This is a ticket viewer that uses Zendesk's API it can:

-• Request tickets from your account
+• Request tickets from your account	 </br>

-• Display them in a list
+• Display them in a list </br>

-• Display individual ticket details
+• Display individual ticket details </br>

-• Page through tickets when more than 25 are returned
+• Page through tickets when more than 25 are returned</br>